Created July 2020 and updated February 2021

 Low Carb Kitchen

 Here’s the situation on eating low carb and stocking the kitchen right, always have a nut butter option on hand, our preferred is almond butter, you just can’t go wrong.
 Shredded coconut is nice to have on hand too.
 Bake it with a sweetener and make a granola or another type of treat.
-Granola recipe coming soon and is already available to purchase at Explorado Market.
+Granola recipe coming soon and is already available to purchase at cardnl.

 They’ve only got 2g net carbs per cookie and they definitely don’t taste sugar-free at all.
 This recipe uses chocolate chips rather than cocoa powder and additional sweeteners.
 Simplicity makes the process a little better and also lets you use a variety of different chocolate chips that completely alter the taste of the cookie.